kannan-ra/pingfederate-adapter-maven/README.md

 #### Build Instructions

+Install the library `pf-protocolengine.jar` locally from source from `<pf_install>/server/default/lib`.
+Or remote deploy this to repo managers like Nexus or Artifactory

-The main compile time dependency from the Vendor is
+Then add it as compile time dependency in the maven project
 ```
 <dependency>
     <groupId>pingfederate</groupId>